AltonDeLuca/ArcadeBasketball/README.md

 ## How to Install
-In order to play the game, download the Arcade Basketball.exe application from this repo and save it to your computer.
-When in a folder or on the desktop, double click the icon and the game should begin.
+There are multiple options to play the game:

+First Option is to visit https://github.com/AltonDeLuca/ArcadeBasketball and download a ZIP of the code.
+After this, extract the contents to your computer and then open the folder.
+Inside the folder is an "ArcadeBasketball" application that will launch the game and allow you to play!
+(Recommended)

+Second is to visit https://play.unity.com/p/608615b76f13a1010920ee91 and play online!

+Third is to visit https://simmer.io/@AndyDiCarlo/arcade-basketball and play online!

 ## Created For: